So how important is it to make the right choice when it comes to a predator hunting light?

 Handheld flashlights are great if you are hunting with a partner who can hold the light while you take the shot.
 They are difficult to use when you hit the field alone unless you are mounting them to a truck, an ATV, etc.

-Weapon mounted lights are my personal favorite lights for coyote hunting.
+Weapon mounted lights are my personal favorite lights for predator hunting.
 I like to be able to scan and aim at the same time.
 Weapon mounted lights can be quite powerful while being relatively lightweight.

 The issue is they tend to drain batteries faster because they have to use small and lightweight batteries.